 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Most of these tricks can be used by anyone with a Marriott Bonvoy loyalty account.
-But it’s better to have a Marriott card like no annual fee Marriott Bonvoy Bold™ Credit Card to accompany these strategies.
-With this card, you’ll earn 30,000 bonus Marriott Bonvoy points after spending $1,000 on purchases in the first three months.
+But it’s better to have one of the best Marriott credit cards like the no annual fee Marriott Bonvoy Bold™ Credit Card to accompany these strategies.
+With this card, you’ll earn 50,000 bonus Marriott Bonvoy points after spending $2,000 on purchases in the first three months.
+Marriott cards are among the best hotel credit cards on the market.

 Are you sick of always having to ask for extra pillows or insist on a non-smoking room every time you check in at your hotel?
 The constant requests might be something in the past if you take a few moments to fill out your room preferences in your Marriott Bonvoy account now.